qp5/kaleidoscope/README.md

 <br><br>

 Invitation to Coders & Collaborators<br>
-If you're passionate about open-source development, AI integrations, or creating a modular platform, we invite you to join this exciting project.
-As a coder, you’ll have the opportunity to build core features or contribute addons through GitHub repos.
-We are particularly interested in Flutter developers for the main app, but all coding backgrounds are welcome for addon creation.
+Build core features with flutter, and use any code language for Addons within GitHub, all coding backgrounds are welcome.
 <br><br>

 Addon Development Notes for Developers<br>